 The term census "long form" refers to the expanded set of questions that was asked of a sample of the total population (about 1 in 6), most recently as part of Census 2000.
 In contrast, current data on the traditional census long-form subjects are available annually from the American Community Survey (ACS).
 As a result, starting with 2010 SAHIE, the following three SAHIE predictors are now created from five-year ACS: educational-attainment estimates, citizenship-status estimates, income-to-poverty ratio (IPR) estimates.
 For 2009 SAHIE and prior, these three predictors were created from the Census 2000 long-form sample.
 See the bottom of Data Inputs: American Community Survey for more information.

 Note Census 2000 did not contain information about health insurance coverage.
-The first five-year ACS estimates of health insurance coverage are expected to be released in December 2013.
+The first five-year ACS estimates of health insurance coverage were released.